 Explore the wonders of the natural world at the Santa Barbara Zoo, where the beauty of the wildlife is matched only by the lush grounds and sweeping views.
 Located just two miles from State Street, this 30-acre park is home to more than 146 species, including mammals, reptiles, birds and insects, exhibited in open, naturalistic habitats overlooking the Pacific Ocean and San Ynez Mountains.
-Some of the Zoo’s most famous residents include penguins, elephants, anteaters, gorillas, a pair of rare snow leopards and a flock of native California condors.
+Some of the Zoo’s most famous residents include penguins, giraffes, anteaters, gorillas, and a flock of native California condors.

 The Zoo can be toured in about two hours, but you’ll likely be tempted to linger longer.
 Described by the Food Network as “the Audrey Hepburn of zoos—petite, charming and beautiful,” it’s a must-see Santa Barbara attraction, especially for families with kids.
 Meet the Zoo’s tallest creatures during giraffe feeding time, get a bird’s-eye view from the 26-foot rock climbing wall, search for treasures in Tiny’s Mining Camp or take a relaxing ride around the park on the Zoo Train.
 Don’t miss the Ridley-Tree Animal Kitchen, where you can observe the impressive food-prep process for the Zoo’s 500+ animals.

 The Santa Barbara Zoo is open every day from 10 a.m. to 5 p.m.
 On Thanksgiving Day, Christmas Eve and Christmas Day, the hours are from and 10 a.m. to 3:30 p.m.
 The Zoo occasionally closes early for special events.